Socket A: Chipsets

 Third-party chipsets include the nForce, nForce2, and a large number of VIA K-series chipsets.

 In practice, third-party chipsets were heavily favoured by motherboard manufacturers.
 Stability problems and compatibility quirks from these chipsets abounded from manufacturers not following chipset designers' guidelines.
 This caused long-lasting damage to AMD's reputation, despite AMD having nothing to do with the poorly-realised hardware.
 A similar incident happened with third-party chipsets for Super Socket 7 CPUs, of which AMD tried to remedy it by putting quality assurance measures for the Athlon, which used Slot A/Socket A CPUs.
-Despite this, however, the aforementioned problems mentioned above still lingered on for quite a while, even for Athlon CPUs.
+Despite this, however, this was not enough to prevent the aforementioned problems mentioned above, and this phenomenon still lingered on for quite a while, even for Athlon CPUs.